 This course will provide you with the skills to work in a variety of areas related to the pharmaceutical industry and the broader area

 In the first two years, you will gain a grounding in the core areas of the biological sciences.
-During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pippetting, microscopy, blood pressure recording and respiratory performance.
+During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pipetting, microscopy, blood pressure recording and respiratory performance.

-In Year Three, you will begin to focus on a range of specific areas of pharmacology, such as effects of drugs on the brain, treatments for cancer and the use of drugs to treat arthritis.
-Within some of the modules, there is an opportunity to select areas which are of personal interest with the hope of allowing you to determine which area you want to focus your career in.
+In Year Three, you will begin to focus on a range of specific areas of pharmacology, such as the effects of drugs on the brain, treatments for cancer, and the use of drugs to treat arthritis.
+Within some of the modules, there is an opportunity to select areas which are of personal interest with the hope of allowing you to determine the area in which you want to focus your career.

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.

-Aside from just focussing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on people's health.
+Aside from just focusing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on people's health.